 This program is to educate individuals who live and work in floodplains on flood hazards and the actions they can take to reduce property damage and prevent the loss of life.
 The program’s objective is to foster public understanding of the options for dealing with flood hazards and to promote prudent use and management of the nation’s floodplains.

-Studies initiated in fiscal year 2019 included a comprehensive floodplain management plan for the city of La Crosse, countywide flood risk management plans for Trempealeau and Juneau counties, and the continuation of a multi-year statewide flood inundation mapping program in Wisconsin funded through the Silver Jackets program.
-The La Crosse and Trempealeau County studies were completed in fiscal year 2022.
-A groundwater analysis was initiated for Juneau County in fiscal year 2022 to complete the required information for the county and will continue into 2023.
+Current projects include a comprehensive flood study for Juneau County, and the continuation of a multi-year statewide flood inundation mapping program in Wisconsin funded through the Silver Jackets program.
+A groundwater analysis was initiated for Juneau County in fiscal year 2022 to complete the required information for the county and will be completed in fiscal year 2024.
 The flood inundation mapping projects in progress are the Baraboo River near Baraboo and the Trempealeau River at Arcadia.
-Baraboo and Arcadia flood inundation mapping will be completed in fiscal year 2023.
-In addition, fiscal year 2023 funding for a full two-dimensional hydraulic model has been requested for the Baraboo River to evaluate the potential for flood plain water storage.
+Baraboo and Arcadia flood inundation mapping will be completed in fiscal year 2024.
+In addition, fiscal year 2023 funding for a full two-dimensional hydraulic model has been obtained for the Baraboo River to evaluate the potential for flood plain water storage and for updated hydrology of the Upper St. Croix River in Solon Springs and Gordon.
 Potential studies yet to be funded have been requested for Wood and Adams counties, Shelby Township, Viola and Reedsburg.

 The Flood Plain Management Services program is authorized by Section 206 of the Flood Control Act of 1960 (PL 86‒645), as amended.

 Baraboo Flood Inundation Mapping $140,000